jonashackt/crossplane-argocd/README.md

 #### Install Crossplane ArgoCD Provider

 So let's install the Crossplane ArgoCD provider, which is a community contribution project.
-Thus we create the `crossplane-contrib` folder, where under `provider-argocd` the new Provider should reside:
+Thus we create the `crossplane-contrib` folder, where the new Provider should reside as `provider-argocd.yaml`:

 ```yaml
 apiVersion: pkg.crossplane.io/v1